Biking in Romania: a ride in Piatra Craiului Mountains

 At the end of the descent, you will reach first Casa Folea (Folea House) which is very close to the entrance of Măgura.
 Although the name of the house sounds better than it actually is, the food is pretty good!
 Or we were too hungry after this day. 🙂

 From Casa Folea continue straight for another kilometer, until you reach Hotel Nobilis, where you have to turn left to reach Măgura.
-From Măgura, there is another left turn to Zărnești.
+Then, from Măgura, there is another left turn to Zărnești.
 From here, there is a continuos descent through the forest which will take you right at Fântâna lui Botorog, our starting point.
-From now on, you know what you have to do!
+Oh well, now you know what you have to do!
 Take care!